What does “nihonjin” mean in Japanese?

 Contents

-Let me start with the definition and meaning of “nihonjin”.
+Let me start with the definition and meanings of nihonjin.

-- nihonjin – 日本人 (にほんじん) : a noun meaning ‘the Japanese’ in Japanese.
+- nihonjin – 日本人 (にほんじん) : a noun meaning ‘Japanese people’, ‘Japanese person’, or ‘the Japanese’ in Japanese.
+Learn more about Japanese plural and singular.

 Japanese native speakers use this noun to refer to a person or people from Japan.
 So, its usage is very simple.

-The definition and meaning are simple and clear, I think.
+The definition and meanings are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji expression in detail.

 Nihonjin in kanji

 - nihon – 日本 (にほん) : a noun meaning ‘Japan’ in Japanese.
-These two kanji characters literally mean ‘under the sun’.
-Japan is literally a country developed under the sun in Japanese.
+These two kanji characters literally mean ‘under the sun’ in Japanese.
+Japan is literally a country developed under the sun.

 - jin – 人 (じん) : a suffix often used after a country name to add the meaning of a ‘person’ or ‘people’.

-These two parts tell us that “nihonjin” literally means a person or people from Japan.
-What the kanji characters express is, therefore, completely in line with the actual meaning.
+From these two parts, we can understand that nihonjin literally means ‘a person or people from Japan’ in Japanese.
+What the kanji characters express is, therefore, completely in line with the actual meanings.

-So far, I’ve explained the definition and meaning of “nihonjin” together with its kanji characters.
+So far, I’ve explained the definition and meanings of nihonjin together with its kanji characters.
 Then, let me explain how to use it through the example sentences below.

 kanojo wa nihonjin desu ka – 彼女は日本人ですか (かのじょはにほんじんですか)